-Welcome to our guide answering the question, ‘how much compensation for being knocked off my bicycle?’.
-If you’ve been involved in a bicycle crash due to negligence of another road user and injured, you could potentially claim compensation in a personal injury claim.
+By Lewis Houston.
+Last Updated 1st November 2023.
+In this guide, we will answer frequently asked questions relating to bicycle crash claims, such as ‘how much compensation for being knocked off my bicycle could I receive?’.
+If you’ve been injured in a bicycle crash due to negligent behaviour by another road user, you could potentially receive compensation in a personal injury claim.

 On the roads, all road users have a duty of care.
 This means they have to adhere to the average motorist’s standards of care and skill.
 The duty of care extends to cyclists, pedestrians, and scooter riders, they must also adhere to the guidance in The Highway Code.

 When a road user breaches this duty of care, accidents could happen, and people could come to harm.
 In order to make a road traffic accident claim those who owed you a duty of care must be liable for the accident because they were negligent.
 If you are wholly responsible for your own accident then you would not be able to claim.
 If you’ve been knocked off your bike in an accident and harmed as a result, you could potentially claim compensation from the faulting party.